markjprice/cs10dotnet6/errata.md

 But the conditional expression is NOT required to evaluate to `true` or `false`.
 Like the other two parts, it is optional.
 If it is missing then the `for` statement will loop forever.

+Question 8 asked, "Does the following statement compile? for ( ; true; ) ;"

+For the same reasons, the description in the answer should read, "Yes.
+The `for` statement does not require any of the three parts to be defined.
+The initializer, condition, and incrementer expressions are optional.
+Even if the `true` value was missing, this `for` statement will execute the empty `;` statement after the close brace, forever.
+It is an example of an infinite loop."

 <!---
 ## Conflicting build servers for Omnisharp with Visual Studio Code